-4.2.3 Save the analysis printout in the .pdf format.
+3.2.3 Save the analysis printout in the .pdf format.

 Figure 9.
 Retinal layers used for the assessment of the retinal neuronal structure.
-The ganglion cell analysis (GCA) algorithm detects the outer boundary of the retinal nerve fiber layer (RNFL) and the inner plexiform layer (IPL) to yield the combined thickness of the GCL and the IPL.
-The thicknesses of the GCL and the IPL are measured together, as the boundary between the GCL layer and the IPL is anatomically indistinct, but the combined thickness is indicative of the health of RGCs.
-The measurement of the RNFL is done using the HD-OCT optic nerve head (ONH) algorithm, while the measurement of the GC-IPL is done using the HD-OCT ganglion cell analysis (GCA) algorithm.
+The retinal nerve fibre layer (RNFL) is measured using the optic nerve head (ONH) algorithm, while the ganglion cell-inner plexiform layer is measured using the ganglion cell analysis (GCA) algorithm.
+The ONH algorithm segments the inner and outer boundary of the RNFL to measure the thickness of RNFL.
+The GCA algorithm detects the outer boundary of the retinal nerve fiber layer (RNFL) and the inner plexiform layer (IPL) to yield the combined thickness of the ganglion-cell layer (GCL) and the IPL.
+The thicknesses of GCL and the IPL are measured together, as the boundary between GCL and IPL is anatomically indistinct.
+However, the combined thickness of GCL and IPL (i.e. GC-IPL) is still indicative of the health of RGCs.

-4.3.
+3.3.
 Generate the analysis printout of the RNFL thickness (Figure 7F).